JS195/EMAT30008/README.md

 ## Usage
 1. Choose the appropriate solver function based on your problem type.
 2. Specify the equations, initial/boundary conditions, and integration parameters.
-3. Obtain and analyze the numerical solutions.
-Customize functions for specific problem domains.
+3. Obtain and analyse the numerical solutions.
+Customise functions for specific problem domains.

-# Further descriptions of the files
+# Further Description of the Files

 ## Example Functions
 Various useful functions to test the code with.
 Your own functions can also be specified.